esamattis/postcss-ts-classnames/README.md

 }
 ```

-And have your editor autocomplete and validate the class names:
+and have your editor autocomplete and validate the class names:

 > TODO add gifs